Future Now: Webcast/Discussion Series

 Webinar 2: Use Your Voice

 Good ideas don’t move forward on their own.
 From storytelling and filmmaking to public speaking and political coalition building, practitioners are expanding their tools to communicate complex ideas clearly and persuasively in the rooms where decisions are made.
-Hear three presentations that demonstrate this work in action and challenge others to do the same:
+Hear four presentations that demonstrate this work in action and challenge others to do the same:

 - Design Isn't Neutral: AI Infrastructure and the Landscapes We Choose - Kendra Hyson